How do you apply ceramic car coatings? Let’s start with an overview. There are 2 stages to applying a ceramic coating to your car or truck:

 I personally find clay barring paintwork to be very satisfying.
 Unless your vehicle is brand new or you’re an accomplished detailer, you’ll be amazed at how much your clay bar picks up.
 You’ll also be amazed at how smooth your paint surface will feel when you’re done.

 The purpose of paint correction is to remove fine swirls and scratches from your clear coat prior to applying the semi-permanent ceramic coating.
-Once the ceramic coating has been applied defects in your clear coat won’t be able to be fixed.
+Once the ceramic coating has been applied, defects in your clear coat won’t be able to be fixed.

 Paint correction can be intimidating for many.
 It’s easier to do than you think.
 The key is to keep the polishing pad even with the paint surface and not apply much pressure.
 Let the polisher and the polish do the work.
+A good quality polisher makes the job easy because it will stop spinning if too much pressure is applied.

 IPA refers to performing an isopropyl alcohol wipe down.
 The purpose of this is to remove any residual waxes or oils that remain.
 It’s the final step in ensuring that your paintwork is as clean as possible and will allow the ceramic coating to adhere as best as it can.